-In 2014, new BTEA participants aged over 26 will receive a weekly BTEA rate equal to their previous social welfare payment (the payment that qualified them for participation in the scheme).
-From 1 January 2014, all new BTEA participants aged under 26 who had been getting a reduced age-related Jobseeker's Allowance payment will get a maximum BTEA rate of $\in$ 160 per week (the amount of any means that participants have will be deducted from this rate).
-You may also qualify for increases for a qualified adult and qualified children.
+New BTEA participants aged over 26 receive a weekly BTEA rate equal to their previous social welfare payment (the payment that qualified them for participation in the scheme).

+Since 1 January 2014, all new BTEA participants aged under 26 who had been getting a reduced age-related Jobseeker's Allowance payment get a maximum BTEA rate of €160 per week (the amount of any means that participants have will be deducted from this rate).
+You may also qualify for an Increase for a Qualified Adult and Increases for a Qualified Child.